Magician

 Are the doves and rabbits that magicians use specially bred in any way, or can you pretty much teach any bird or bunny whatever actions are needed for a trick?

-Asked by beisbol over 9 years ago
+Asked by beisbol almost 10 years ago

 I answered a question similar to this previously.
 In short, we use those animals because they will sit quietly whilst waiting to appear.
 I don't use animals in my shows because I travel a lot and I don't think that stress would be fair on the animal.
 If I had a static show in a venue, or I could use an animal for a one off performance for a large group or for TV then I would consider it.